Emulation of baryonic effects on the matter power spectrum and constraints from galaxy cluster data: Method used for reducing the number of baryonic parameters

 Here we describe the procedure used to find the values of the parameters to fix in order to reduce the number of baryonification model parameters.
 In this study, we fix two parameter at a time, going from the original 7 baryonic parameters to 5, 3, and 1.
 For the first step (from seven to five parameters), we choose two out of the seven parameters and bin them within their ranges (see Table~\ref{table:range_values}) into 30 bins.
 After fixing these two parameters to a certain value, we fit this five parameter model to the $\mathcal{S}(k)$ from hydro-dynamical simulations.
 We sum the likelihood values of the best fitting model of all the simulations.
 Note that we use $\mathrm{S}(k)$ from multiple redshifts and we fit them independently.

 For the model selection, one can use the Akaike information criterion (AIC) and the Bayesian information criterion (BIC) that is given as,

 In the above equations, $N_p$, $n$ and $\mathcal{L}$ are the number of parameters, number of observations fitted and likelihood value respectively.
 The \textit{Occam's razor} argument is built into these criteria, and models with minimised AIC and BIC are preferred.
-This method is similar to \textit{hyper-parameter optimization} used in the field of machine learning to find the best parameter value in the trained model \cite{feurer2019hyperparameter}.
 See Refs.~\cite{burnham2002practical,stoica2004model} to read more about model selection approaches.

 Fig.~\ref{fig:logL_5param_allsim} shows the negative sum of all the likelihood values of the best fit models to the hydro-dynamical simulations (for description of the simulations, see Sec.~\ref{sec:hydro_sims}).
 As $N_p$ and $n$ is the same for the models fitted, the AIC and BIC only depend on the log$\mathcal{L}$.
 In this figure, the dark-blue regions correspond to the best five-parameter models.
 Based on Fig.~\ref{fig:logL_5param_allsim}, we propose to fix $\delta$ and $\eta$ to 7 and 0.2 respectively.
 In Fig.~\ref{fig:best_fit_5param}, we show the best fit models to the hydro-dynamical simulations using the five parameter representations.